-10.1 Defining IO-Link device configurations on the receiver control panel
+10.1 Defining IO-Link device configurations on the receiver control panel b The changes take effect immediately (without restarting).

 The parameters for the IO-Link interface are configured with the bit rate and process data length (PD length) configurations.
 By changing the bit rate and/or the process data length, the light curtain receives a new IO-Link device ID and must be operated with the compatible IO Device Description (IODD).